silefort/DroidSync/README.md

 Examples:

-- Copy all tracks from iTunes playlists "Droid" and "My party mix" to the folder `/Volumes/Droid/Music` and remove all files from the target folder, that are not part of any playlist.
+- Copy all tracks from iTunes playlists "Phone", "News" and "Loved Tracks" to the folder `~/Music/DroidSync` and remove all files from the target folder, that are not part of any playlist.

-        droidsync Droid Phone News "Loved Tracks" ~/Music/DroidSync
+        droidsync Phone News "Loved Tracks" ~/Music/DroidSync

 - Copy all tracks from iTunes playlist "My party mix" to the folder `/Volumes/Droid/Music` and leave all files in the target folder as they are.